ann-maier/uni-info-system/README.md

-## Information System of University
+## Information System of the University

 ```
 npm install